jovotech/learn-jovo/tutorials/google-conversational-actions-getting-started/README.md

   - [Deploy Model to Actions Builder](#deploy-model-to-actions-builder)
   - [Run and Test Code](#run-and-test-code)

+> New to Jovo?
+[Take a look at our GitHub repository](https://github.com/jovotech/jovo-framework) (and leave a star if you like what we're doing)

 ## Introduction

 ![Difference between Google Actions with Dialogflow and Action Builder](./img/google-actions-dialogflow.jpg "Previous Google Actions used Dialogflow as a mddle layer between Google Assistant and Jovo")